Alcohol, Entertainment and Gaming Licensing

 Category C machines must be restricted to people aged 18 and over.
 There is no age restriction related to the use of category D machines.

-Return to player (RTP)
+Return To Player (RTP)

 Category C and D machines must display the ‘theoretical target percentage return to player’ as well as a declaration of their category.